- Pain in my side causes me to push for testing

 The doctor recommended that I go to either MD Anderson or Baylor College of Medicine.
 He said I would be able to get seen faster at Baylor, so I made an appointment with Dr. Charles Brunicardi, head of the pancreatic center at that time (Dr. Brunicardi is now with SUNY Downstate Health Science University, Brooklyn , New York).

 My first visit with Dr. Brunicardi was in February of 2009.
 He told me I had a pancreatic neuroendocrine tumor.
 He looked at the ultrasound results and said we needed to operate.
 When he was leaving the room I scratched my neck.
 He stopped and asked me if I had been feeling itchy; I said yes.
 He ordered blood work and then set up time for surgery.

 I had surgery on April 22, 2009; two-thirds of my pancreas was removed, along with my spleen and 14 lymph nodes.
 I was in surgery for about six hours and in recovery for another six hours.
 I spent a total of seven days in the hospital.

-After recovering I followed up with Dr. Brunicardi and then with oncologist Dr. Garrett Lynch at Baylor College of Medicine.
+After recovering I followed up with Dr. Brunicardi and then with oncologist Dr. Garrett Lynch at Baylor College of Medicine (now retired).
 I saw Dr. Lynch every three months for blood tests and every six months for CT scans, along with octreotide nuclear scans (a special scan to look for neuroendocrine cells).
 This went on for the next five years.
 I never asked what stage my cancer was until I hit the five-year mark.
 That was when Dr. Lynch told me I was stage III.